-Everything you need to know about Apple's next Mac Pro and iMac
+Mac Pro rumor roundup: Everything you need to know

 I asked about scripting and automation — whether Apple still sees scripting and automation as an important part of the pro market.
 Federighi: "We think scriptability and automation of the system remain super important."

-We'll have more in-depth information on this change throughout the day, but in the meantime, I leave you with John Gruber of Daring Fireball's excellent interview with the Mac team and overall analysis of the situation.
+I leave you with John Gruber of Daring Fireball's excellent interview with the Mac team and overall analysis of the situation.
 Read it.

 Still want more?
-Read the reports from the other writers at the roundtable:
+Read the reports from the other writers at the roundtable, including a full transcript of the interview: